-(f) Notification level: a "notification level" which exceeds the notification level of § 122.61(a)(1) (i), (ii), or (iii), upon a petition from the permittee or on the Director's initiative.
-This new notification level may not exceed the level which can be achieved by the technology-based treatment requirements appropriate to the permittee under § 125.3(c).

-(g) Twenty-four hour reporting: Pollutants for which the permittee must report violations of maximum daily discharge limitations under § 122.60(f)(3) (24-hour reporting) shall be listed as such in the permit.
-This list shall include any toxic pollutant or hazardous substance, or any pollutant specifically identified as the method to control a toxic pollutant or hazardous substance.

-(h) Durations for permits, as set forth in §§ 122.9(a) and 122.64.

-(i) Monitoring requirements: In addition to § 122.11, the following monitoring requirements:

-(1) To assure compliance with permit limitations, requirements to monitor:

-(i) The mass (or other measurement specified in the permit) for each pollutant limited in the permit;
+- (f) Notification level: a "notification level" which exceeds the notification level of § 122.42(a)(1)(i), (ii), or (iii), upon a petition from the permittee or on the Director's initiative.
+This new notification level may not exceed the level which can be achieved by the technology-based treatment requirements appropriate to the permittee under § 125.3(c) - (g) Twenty-four hour reporting: Pollutants for which the permittee must report violations of maximum daily discharge limitations under § 122.41(1)(6)(ii)(C)(24-hour reporting) shall be listed in the permit.
+This list shall include any toxic pollutant or hazardous substance, or any pollutant specifically identified as the method to control a toxic pollutant or hazardous substance. - (h) Durations for permits, as set forth in § 122.46. - (i) Monitoring requirements: In addition to § 122.48, the following monitoring requirements: - (1) To assure compliance with permit limitations, requirements to monitor: - (i) The mass (or other measurement specificed in the permit) for each pollutant limited in the permit,